 The title plant assets of several of the Company's title insurance subsidiaries are managed or maintained by a subsidiary of FIS.
 The underlying title plant information and software continues to be owned by each of the Company's title insurance underwriters, but FIS manages and updates the information in return for either (i) a cash management fee or (ii) the right to sell that information to title insurers, including title insurance underwriters that the Company owns and other third party customers.
 In most cases, FIS is responsible for keeping the title plant assets current and fully functioning, for which the Company pays a fee to FIS based on the Company's use of, or access to, the title plant.
 For the nine months ended September 30, 2005 and 2004, the Company's payments to FIS under these arrangements were \$20.3 million and \$22.4 million, respectively.
 In addition, since November 2004, each applicable title insurance underwriter in turn receives a royalty on sales of access to its title plant assets.
 For the nine months ended September 30, 2005, the revenues from these title plant royalties were \$2.2 million.
 In the first nine months of 2004, there was no royalty agreement in place.
 In addition, the Company has entered into agreements with FIS that permit FIS and certain of its subsidiaries to access and use (but not to re-sell) the starters databases and back plant databases of the Company's title insurance subsidiaries.
-Starters databases or the Company's adabases of previously issued title policies and back plant databases contain historical records relating to title that are not regularly updated.
-Each of the Company's applicable title insurance subsidiaries receives a fee for any access or use of its starters and back plant databases by FIS.
-The Company also does business with additional entities within the information services segment of FIS that provide real estate information to the Company's operations and the Company recorded expenses of \$10.8 million and \$7.1 million for the nine months ended Se
+Starters databases are the Company's applicable title insurance subsidiaries receives a fee for any access or use of its starters and back plant databases of use of its starters and back plant databases of use of its starters and back plant databases of several estate information to the Company's operations and the Company recorded expenses of \$10.8 million and \$7.1 million for the nine months ended September 30, 2005 and 2004, respectively related to these services.